 A binary tree and a number k are given.
 Print every path in the tree with sum of the nodes in the path as k.
 A path can start from any node and end at any node and must be downward only, i.e. they need not be root node and leaf node; and negative numbers can also be there in the tree.
+Examples:

 Kindly note that this problem is significantly different from finding k-sum path from root to leaves.
 Here each node can be treated as root, hence the path can start and end at any node.
 The basic idea to solve the problem is to do a preorder traversal of the given tree.
 We also need a container (vector) to keep track of the path that led to that node.
 At each node we check if there are any path that sums to k, if any we print the path and proceed recursively to print each path.
 Below is the implementation of the same.

-?list=PLqM7alHXFySHCXD7r1J0ky9Zg_GBB1dbk This article is contributed by Ashutosh Kumar If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+?list=PLqM7alHXFySHCXD7r1J0ky9Zg_GBB1dbk This article is contributed by Ashutosh Kumar If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.